-The following tables provide an overview of the credit quality of loans and advances as at 31 December 2021 subject to moratoria on loan repayments applied in the light of the COVID-19 crisis, in accordance with EBA/GL/2020/02.
+The following tables provide an overview of the credit quality of loans and advances as at 31 December 2022 that were subject to moratoria on loan repayments applied in the light of the COVID-19 crisis, in accordance with EBA/GL/2020/02.
 No loans and advances subject to mortarium where with households.